 ADOPTS the following Conservation and Management Measure (CMM) in accordance with Article 6 of the Agreement:

+Scope

+New 1.
+This CMM applies to all fishing vessels of Contracting Parties, cooperating non-Contracting Parties and participating fishing entities to the Agreement (CCP), engaged in fishing operations in the SIOFA Area of Application (Agreement Area) for fishery resources as defined in article 1(f) of the Agreement.

 Information on fishing activities

-Each Contracting Party, cooperating non-Contracting Party and participating fishing entity (CCP) shall ensure that its vessels maintain either an electronic fishing logbook or a bound fishing logbook containing the information relevant for their compliance with the data collection and submission requirements of CMM 2022/02 with consecutively numbered pages.
+Each CCPshall ensure that its vessels maintain either an electronic fishing logbook or a bound fishing logbook containing the information relevant for their compliance with the data collection and submission requirements of CMM 2022/02 with consecutively numbered pages.

 Each CCP shall ensure: